 - United States Catholic Catechism for Adults

 The Sacrament of Reconciliation (also known as Confession or Penance) is one of the two healing Sacraments.
-Reconciliation takes place on Saturdays from 3:00-3:45 pm or on weekdays by appointment only.
-If you'd like to schedule an appointment, please contact the Parish Office at 702-361-3022 to schedule a separate appointment.
+Reconciliation takes place on Saturdays from 2:30-4:00 pm.
+If you want an extended period of time to talk to a priest or you need counseling, we recommend calling the Parish Office at 702-361-3022 to schedule a separate appointment.
 Our priests are happy to spend that time with you.

 Typically during the seasons of Advent and Lent, special days and/or evenings are set aside for the communal preparation and individual celebration of this Sacrament with our priests as well as other visiting priests.
 This information is announced and published ahead of time in many places, including on this webpage.